finmoorhouse/fin/src/writing/tractability.md

 Now consider what happens when you are uncertain ahead of time about how much effort is required to solve an all-or-nothing problem.

-Using effort as the measure of progress, this would mean that any expected value of marginal effort would come from the small chance that the next bit of effort solves the problem: the importance of marginal effort is very likely zero, with some chance of being the entire value of {% note "You'd *also* become uncertain about the (constant) value of tractability, but it required zooming out to see how this also influences marginal expected importance." %}{% endnote %}.
+Using effort as the measure of progress, this would mean that any expected value of marginal effort would come from the small chance that the next bit of effort solves the problem: the importance of marginal effort is very likely zero, with some chance of being the entire value of {% note "solving the problem" %}You'd *also* become uncertain about the (constant) value of tractability, but it required zooming out to see how this also influences marginal expected importance.{% endnote %}.

 Using ‘% of achievable impact achieved’ as the measure of progress, you'd know the importance of progress, but any expected value of marginal effort would come from the small chance that the problem is at all tractable: the tractability of marginal effort is very likely zero, with some chance of being very high at the point where the problem gets solved.